FinelyWorn

 Is the design the house, or the moment?
 A Cartier Trinity ring has looked the same since 1924.
 An Alhambra pendant has looked the same since 1968.
 These pieces survive trends because they weren’t designed in response to one.
 If you’re spending toward the top of this range ($3,000 to $5,000), buy the design that’s been there for decades.
 It’ll still be there when you’re tired of whatever micro-trend made you consider the alternative.
 Below $2,000, you have more room to follow your gut.
 A piece from an independent designer with a distinctive point of view can be the thing that starts every conversation you want to have.

-One thing has shifted under all of this.
-Gold crossed $3,000 an ounce in 2025, then $4,000 in October, then $5,600 by January 2026.
-A yellow gold piece you bought in 2023 is worth something different now even before you factor in brand premium or wear.
+Gold shifted the calculation under all of this.
+It crossed $3,000 an ounce in 2025, then $4,000 in October, then $4,635 by January 2026, and it’s since eased back to around $4,036.
+A yellow gold piece you bought in 2023 is still worth well more than you paid, even before you factor in brand premium or wear.
 That doesn’t mean buy gold as an asset.
-It means the gold pieces you’d have wanted anyway happen to be sitting in a category that has roughly doubled in two years.
+It means the gold pieces you’d have wanted anyway happen to be sitting in a category that’s still up sharply over the past three years.
 Platinum has not done the same thing.
 White gold has not done the same thing.
 If you’re choosing metal and you have no aesthetic preference, the market has answered the question for you.

 Walking Into the Room